 Received monthday, year; In final form month day, year; Published January2014

 Copyright: © 2014IMEKO.
-This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited
+This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Funding: This work was supported by Measurement Science Consultancy, The Netherlands